-These four annual faculty medals represent the highest achievements in teaching, scholarship, service and clinical practice.
-They are presented by the chancellor at the beginning of each academic year.
-Faculty members in any of the three schools – medicine, nursing and biomedical sciences – who hold the rank of associate professor or professor are eligible for nomination.
+These four annual faculty medals represent the highest achievements in Teaching, Scholarship, Service and Clinical Practice.
+They are presented by the Chancellor at the beginning of each academic year.
+Faculty members in any of the three schools – School of Medicine, Graduate School of Nursing and Graduate School of Biomedical Sciences – who hold the rank of associate professor or professor are eligible for nomination.

 Chancellor’s Medal for Distinguished Teaching